 If you’re looking for a European destination that has similar temperatures no matter what time of year you’re visiting, then Madeira (also known as the ‘Island of Eternal Spring’) is the place for you.

-Although a small island, there is a lot to see, and so I would recommend either renting a car or embarking on a few coach tours during your visit.
 The traditional houses of Santana and wicker crafts in Camacha, volcanic rock pools of Porto Moniz and incredible scenery and hikes throughout the whole island are all calling your name.

 Your Madeira bucket list should include: